jakecupani/jakecupani.github.io/src/data/blog-posts/meteoritelandings.md

 ## About the Data

-he dataset for my analysis is the Meteorite Landings dataset developed by NASA.
+The dataset for my analysis is the Meteorite Landings dataset developed by NASA.
 The data was downloaded directly from [NASA’s Kaggle repository](https://www.kaggle.com/nasa/meteorite-landings) (NASA &
 Kaggle, 2016).
 The dataset is also directly available from [NASA’s Data Portal](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh).
 The data was in normal Comma Separated Value format (CSV), which made it relatively easy to